pypose/pypose/README.md

 - [`LevenbergMarquardt`](https://pypose.org/docs/main/generated/pypose.optim.LevenbergMarquardt/)
 - ......

 Want more features?
-[Create an issue here](https://github.com/pypose/pypose/issues) to requst new features.
+[Create an issue here](https://github.com/pypose/pypose/issues) to request new features.

 ##### PyPose is highly efficient and supports parallel computing for Jacobian of Lie group and Lie algebra.
 See following comparison.